d6lts/gradebook/README.txt

    gradebook page without saving.
 6. The teacher can also view or edit all grade information for a particular student by clicking on the student's name.
 This link brings up a grade entry form like that discussed in 5.
 Follow the same procedures to update all grade data for the student.
+7. A themeable assignment notice is shown on assignment nodes when viewed by students and teachers of the class.
+The style of this notice can be adjusted by modifying the gradebook.css stylesheet.
+The content can also be modified (or eliminated) using a theme override.

 IV.
 Description of Optional Submodules
 --------------------------------------